hashgraph/solo/docs/design/architecture/system/data_layer_architecture.md

 2. Separation of the internal data models from the rest of the codebase.
 3. Distinction between types of internal data.
 4. Documentation of the internal data models.
-5. Separation of data objects used to read/write configuration and introspected state from business objects used to represent the state of the system.
+5. Separation of data objects used to read/write configuration from business objects used to represent the state of the system.
+6. Separation of internal objects model and persistence.
+7. Schema Migration support (currently missing).

+## Configuration